akwohlgenant/akwohlgenant.github.io/_posts/2020-09-03-us_rig_counts_shiny_r.md

  (<https://rigcount.bakerhughes.com/na-rig-count>)

 To use the interactive plot, simply select a state or multiple states and a range of dates using the slider to see the line plots rendered in the plot output.
-Colorado is selected by default; feel free to unselect it and choose the states you want to see in the plot.
+Colorado, North Dakota, and Wyoming are selected by default; feel free to unselect them and choose the states you want to see in the plot.

 <center>